TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Both versions come wrapped in an organic cotton shell for comfort and breathability.

-The pillow is made from 100% organic textiles (GOLS and GOTS Certified) and is backed up by a generous 5-year warranty.
+The pillow has a 100% organic latex core (GOLS Certified) and is backed up by a generous 5-year warranty.

-We Say: Mrs. M suffered terribly from backache when pregnant with both of our daughters.
-A body pillow helped manage the pain at night and eventually stop it altogether.
+We Say: My wife suffered terribly from backache when pregnant with both of our daughters.
+A body pillow helped manage the pain at night and eventually stopped it altogether.

 We tested a handful of body pillows and eventually decided that The Futon Shop organic cotton pillows performed better than the rest.

 Sleeping with a body pillow took some getting used to for me.
-But once I got the technique right (with a bit of help from Mrs. M), I started to see the appeal.
+But once I got the technique right (with a bit of help from Mrs. Miller), I started to see the appeal.

 The $20 shipping fee is a little on the steep side.
 However, if you live close to a store, you can order for free in-store pick-up.